Restoration of Two Large Sculptures by Maya Lin

 As if that weren’t serendipitous enough, another close friend knew her, too!
 His brother had dated Maya in college.

-So I felt strangely chosen to resurrect these damaged and lost things of great beauty.
+So I felt strangely chosen to resurrect these damaged and lost works of great beauty.

 There were leaks, but no one knew where exactly despite years of study.
 And no one would ever know until someone took the whole thing apart!
 Even Jenn’s optimism and our track record of success with other challenging projects wasn’t giving me much confidence.